- What is the Osteopathic International Alliance (OIA)?

-What kind of education do osteopaths/osteopathic physicians receive?
+What kind of education do osteopaths and osteopathic physicians receive?

 In all of the countries in which the osteopathic profession is regulated by law, it is a graduate profession.
-Some programmes of study are delivered by departments in state-funded universities or institutes of technology.
+Some programs of study are delivered by departments in state-funded universities or institutes of technology.
 Others are in smaller, specialist autonomous colleges, many of which existed for many years on a private, charitably funded basis before entering formal academic relationships with national organizations or local universities.
-Educational programmes follow a variety of configurations, and each national system has its own recognised qualification with ‘RQ’ status.
+Educational programs follow a variety of configurations, and each national system has its own recognized qualification with ‘RQ’ status.
 Details and sample curricula are available in the Status Report on Osteopathy and Annex 6.